World War II Virtual Reality

 Why not come on this incredible journey with us?
 The first reaction we hear when students put on their VR Goggles is usually “WOW.”

 We like to hear that.
-So, let’s get going on a journey to Pearl Harbor on December 7th, 1941 or Omaha Beach in Normandy to experience D-Day on June 6, 1944.
-Let’s see what it’s like at both locations today and back in the 1940s.
+So, let’s go on a journey to Pearl Harbor on December 7th, 1941, or Omaha Beach in Normandy to experience D-Day on June 6, 1944, or the fighting during the Battle of the Bulge in December of 1944.

 There’s much more coming from us in the future, so please stay tuned.